 You can probably already see why this is the long path.
 Snail mail and bureaucracy are involved on multiple levels.
 This process is the reason that CBON quotes 6-8 weeks from the time they receive your completed packet to issue your license.
 To make matters worse, the old-fashioned ink-on-paper fingerprint method is imperfect.
 I’ve experienced several cases in which the nurse’s fingerprint was smudged and therefore unreadable by the DOJ’s fingerprinting system.
 Of course, you don’t find this out until the fingerprints have been run and the results have been sent back to CBON.
 This can be a huge delay.
 So, if you choose this route, be very careful with your fingerprints.
 Allow them to dry before stacking them or inserting them in to any sort of packaging.

 The second way to get your fingerprints done, which is the shorter path, is via Livescan.
 This is the modern version of fingerprinting.
 Your fingerprints are read electronically and the results are received immediately.
-As a result, you could have your license in less than a day as long as the rest of your paperwork is in order [10/20/2013, update: The California Board of Nursing is not currently issuing Temporary Licenses by endorsement at the board’s front counter due to technical difficulties].
+As a result, you could have your license in less than a day as long as the rest of your paperwork is in order [1/13/2015, update: As of this date, the California Board of Nursing is not issuing Temporary Licenses by endorsement at the board’s front counter].
 The catch is that you must be in California in order to get the Livescan completed.
 To be clear, you cannot perform the Live Scan outside California.
 You can obtain the LiveScan form for an RN license by endorsement here.

-2-7-2014, Update: We have received numerous reports of delays in processing temporary California RN licenses by endorsement even when LiveScan fingerprinting is submitted with all other required documentation.
+12-7-2014, Update: As of this date we are still receiving reports of delays in processing temporary California RN licenses by endorsement even when LiveScan fingerprinting is submitted with all other required documentation.
 This is due to the problem CBON has experienced with the implementation of its new Breeze computer system.
 In the mean time, please factor this information into consideration when reading the information herein.

 You’ll notice that there are 3 copies of the LiveScan from.
 You need all three of them.
 The first copy stays with your LiveScan provider.
 The second copy must be submitted to the board with your application as proof.
 The third copy is for your records.

-You also need to find a Livescan location.
-They aren’t everywhere, so make sure you know where you’re getting it done before you make your plan.
-There is a Livescan location a few blocks from CBON where you could complete the process.
-You could then return to everything together to the CBON office.
+Next, it’s a good idea to find a Livescan location as part of your planning process.
+They aren’t everywhere, so knowing where you’re getting it done prior to setting your plan in motion will be helpful.
+Please note, there is a Livescan location a few blocks from the CBON.
+If you choose this location, then you could conveniently return all of your documentation together to the CBON office.
 If you elect to do this, then you should get started early in the day to ensure there’s time to complete the process before CBON closes for the day.

 Finally, it’s important to point out that if you go the LiveScan route, then you will be paying the LiveScan provider for the service.
 The charges vary from provider to provider.
-If you go the manual route, then you will have to pay a processing fee to the CBON.
+There is no additional charge for LiveScan by the CBON.
+If you go the manual fingerprint route, then you will have to pay a processing fee to the CBON, currently $49.
 There may also be a fee charged by the service that completes your manual fingerprint.

 Other Required Documentation